Understanding Probate In Florida

 In Florida, the term probate refers to the process of settling the estate of someone who has passed away (the decedent), with or without a will.
 Probate is necessary so that their assets can be used to pay any outstanding debts and to transfer rightful ownership of what remains to the appropriate heirs.

 The process of settling a deceased loved one’s affairs can be confusing, especially if the estate is large and if you’ve never gone through the process before.
 At my firm, The Law Office of Nancy J. Oset in Palm Harbor, I handle probate issues for estates large and small.
 I advise probate administrators (personal representatives) and even act as an administrator when requested.
 My knowledgeable counsel can reduce the time, stress and expense of probate.
 In cases where the disposition of assets is called into question, my firm is dedicated to resolving disputes effectively and in a timely manner.

 How Probate Works In Florida

 The probate court oversees the administration of estates to make sure creditors are paid and that a decedent’s property goes to the proper parties.
 Probate does not cover every asset, only those items owned solely by the decedent or those owned jointly that do not automatically pass to a co-owner upon the decedent’s death.
-Non-probate assets include insurance policies, joint bank accounts and property where ownership is shared by spouses.
+Non-probate assets include:

 Many estates are probated through the formal administration process that lasts many months and requires the personal representative of the state to gain approval from the court before taking certain actions.
 In these cases, a custodian of the decedent’s will must file a copy with the court within 10 days of learning the decedent has passed.